rdev12/MAACA/README.md

 ```

 Important Arguments
 - `--pretraining`: Boolean flag to indicate if pretraining should be performed.
+If set to true, the code will perform pretraining with MAACAPretrain Model otherwise it will perform training with MAACA.
 - `--video_dir`: Directory containing the video files.
+Default is `data/video`.
 - `--audio_dir`: Directory containing the audio files.
+Default is `data/audio`.
 - `--train_csv_dir`: Path to the training CSV file.
+Default is `data/data_train.csv`.
 - `--val_csv_dir`: Path to the validation CSV file.
+Default is `data/data_val.csv`.
 - `--intervals_path`: Path to the CSV file containing predicted time intervals.
 - `--device`: Device to run the training on (e.g., `cuda:0` for GPU or `cpu` for CPU).
 - `--run_name`: Name of the training run.